Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

   - I also need to fix another problem with the register section where the user should not be allowed to register a username that already exists.

+  - And the last problem is that I cannot get my h2 element inside of logged-in.html section to change the textContent to the members username.

 **2021-02-19** | **10:57**

 - Trying to solve register / login section